Jorge Soler Preview, Player Props: Marlins vs. Nationals

 Jorge Soler At The Plate

-- Among the qualified batters in MLB play, he ranks 119th in batting average, 87th in on-base percentage, and 21st in slugging.
+- Among the qualifying hitters, he ranks 116th in batting average, while his on-base percentage ranks 84th and he is 15th in slugging.

-- Soler has had at least one RBI in 34.1% of his games this year (42 of 123), with two or more RBI 19 times (15.4%).
-He has also accounted for three or more of his team's runs in five contests.
+- Soler has picked up an RBI in 34.4% of his games this year, with two or more RBI in 16.0% of his games.
+He has also driven in three or more runs in five contests.

-- In 53 of 123 games this year, he has scored, and 13 of those games included multiple runs.
+- He has scored in 43.2% of his games this season, with more than one run scored in 10.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.